The City Library at Mailänder Platz, Stuttgart

 The world of archives also has institutions with extensive musical holdings, such as those associated with broadcasters, art academies or music publishers.
 There also exist specialist archives devoted to particular composers, sometimes with adjoining museums (see Heike Fricke’s essay ‘Music Museums and Musical Instrument Collections’).
 State and regional archives also preserve material on music history and cultural life, including, for example, the records of court theatres or collections of programme leaflets.

 Many of these institutions are members of the German chapter of the International Association of Music Libraries, Archives and Documentation Centres (IAML).
-As of May 2018 this chapter had 215 members, including 154 institutions and 61 individuals, making it one of the largest in IAML.
+With 215 members, this national branch is one of the largest within the IAML.
 Founded in Paris in 1951, IAML maintains three official languages – English, French and German – and has 26 national branches throughout the world.
 Every year it holds an international congress at a different location.
 There is also a national congress in Germany, likewise held at different locations.
-The German chapter of IAML publishes the periodical Forum Musikbibliothek, [2] complementing IAML ’s international periodical Fontes Artis Musicae.
+The German chapter of IAML publishes the periodical Forum Musikbibliothek [2], complementing IAML’s periodical Fontes Artis Musicae [3] on the international level.

 As befits its political subdivision into federal states, each with independence in cultural matters, Germany has no publicly owned central institution that collects (unpublished) musical sources, as the German Literature Archive in Marbach does for German literature.
 Holdings of individual institutions are mainly collected and enlarged by provenance, though historically established points of emphasis naturally play a role.
-Some libraries and archives with a musical focus also take responsibility for interstate or even nationwide tasks.
+Some libraries and archives with a musical focus also take charge of interstate or even nationwide assignments.

 Autor